-Ghetto Concept created 7Bills Entertainment in 1996.
-The remaining duo released their self-titled debut album Ghetto Concept in 1998, and released the singles "Krazy World" and "Precious Metalz"; Sticky Fingaz was featured on the "Heavy Metals Remix".
-Their most popular single was a 2001 remix of their track "Too Much", entitled "Still Too Much", which featured Maestro, Kardinal Offishall, Red-1, Ironside, and Snow.
+Ghetto Concept created 7 Bills Entertainment in 1996.
+The duo released their self-titled debut album Ghetto Concept in 1998, and released the singles "Krazy World" and "Precious Metalz"; Sticky Fingaz was featured on the "Heavy Metalz".
+In 1999 the group received gold certification for the track "Too Much" which was featured on the Baby Blue Sound Crew "Private Party" album.
+Their most popular single was a 2001 remix of the track "Too Much", entitled "Still Too Much", which featured Maestro, Kardinal Offishall, Red-1, Ironside, and Snow.
 In 2002, they released a second album, Ghetto Concept Presents...7 Bills All-Stars: Da Album.

 In 2004 Ghetto Concept changed the name of their label to G7 Records Inc. They recorded music in Toronto, Los Angeles, New York and Atlanta during this time period and have recently made the catalogue available on all major music platforms.